General Policies and Procedures

 • Untreated skin patches/rashes

 Children exhibiting any of the above symptoms will be removed from the classroom immediately to avoid spreading illness to the other children and employees.
 The child will remain in the care of a staff member in the front office until a parent or emergency contact arrives to pick-up the child.
+Children must be picked up within 1 hour of contact.
 Children may not return to school for a minimum of 1 full business day contingent upon the child being symptom free without medication for at least 24 hours.

 Parents are asked to use extreme caution when returning their child to school.
 A child with a fever (100.0˚ or above) must be fever-free for a minimum of 24 hours without medication.
 Children diagnosed with Strep Throat or other contagious illnesses must be on antibiotics for a minimum of 48 hours before returning.
 Severe coughing and runny noses that are thick with mucus are conditions that require at-home care.